-Participants on this program have the option of joining us on a chaperoned group flight from our departing USA city (Atlanta or Miami to be finalized in the spring) directly to Quito.
+Participants on this program have the option of joining us on a chaperoned flight from our departing USA city (Fort Lauderdale or Miami to be finalized in the spring) directly to Quito.
 We strongly recommend this travel option to Quito.
 Our staff will be with you from the time you check-in onward.
 We arrange flights from other cities to connect into the departing city.
 From New York, we typically have 1 leader flying with participants from the area to the departing city depending on how many are from New York.
 Check with us on your departure date.
 If you decide to meet us in Quito, we will help you coordinate your flight and times and greet you as you proceed through immigration and customs.

 For your return from Quito, we offer a chaperoned flight back to the USA.
 You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Quito to your home city and our leaders help you to check-in and remain in the airport until flights in designated times have departed.